85+ Influencer Marketing Statistics for 2026 [Updated Data]

 Read also: Influencer Marketing for Mobile Apps: strategy & examples.

-B2B influencer marketing stats
+B2B influencer marketing statistics

 85% of B2B marketers are now using influencer program